 One of the first pieces of advice I got from a successful entrepreneur specializing in social media marketing was to join LinkedIn.
 I really had no clue why I should hop on board yet another social media train at the time, but I did it.
 I took a selfie, loaded up some info about my professional life (such as it was), typed up a quick bio and that was that.
 Cross another thing off the list.
 I truly did nothing with said profile until late 2015.
 I had dabbled in cold calls, pay-to-plays, and was up to my ears in emails, lists and dead ends.
 All in all, I was flat out discouraged and marketing had become no fun at all.

 Then one day, I got bored and started clicking through some of my LinkedIn contacts.
 Mostly other voice actors, a few friends, and that was about it.
 I suddenly noticed that there was a drop-down menu to the side of the search box and decided to see what my options might be.
 Lo and behold, the word “people” caught my eye.
 I like people and they are a lot more interesting than email addresses.
-The more I played around with the many features of LinkedIn, I slowly realized that this had become my new favorite social media platform, as well as a window of opportunity.
+The more I played around with the many features of LinkedIn, I slowly realized that this could be my new favorite social media platform, as well as a window of opportunity.

-It’s a work in progress, but here is the first of the LinkedIn secrets that I use daily to not only meet the right people, but gain new clients, book voiceover jobs, and develop mutually beneficial business relationships.
+I seem to learn something new every day about this powerful platform, but here is the first of the LinkedIn secrets that I use daily to not only meet the right people, but gain new clients, book voiceover jobs, and develop mutually beneficial business relationships.

 Secret #1: Put your best face forward

-Your LinkedIn profile needs to be professional, informative, and an accurate representative of who you are.
+Your LinkedIn profile needs to be a professional, informative, and accurate representative of who you are.
 Selfies aren’t going to cut it if you want to be a true professional.
 Neither is a boring list of your previous positions.
 Speaking from someone who made those mistakes, save yourself the trouble and do it right the first time.